Posts

 In Their Own Private Playground

-She woke up garroted by darkness In the antiseptic bright white light hell of a hospital room crucified on a feather bed of sorrow which was once upon a time a fairy pink crib with billowing sails That skimmed along the surface of The wind-blown sea of a nursery Bound for all the birthright adventures to come Which are now as lost As parachuted dreams.
-The distant traffic Conducted by palm trees Is a requiem.
-Everyone else is going somewhere But not her.
+She floats on a mattress protected by the parent arms of side rails to the sedated fugue of murmurs and machines along the fluorescent horizon of a hospital room which was once upon a time a fairy pink crib with billowing sails that skimmed along the surface of a wind-blown, sunlit nursery bound for all the birthright adventures to come which are now as lost as comet trails The distant traffic is conducted by the highway sway of palm trees Everyone is going somewhere.
+But not her.
 Not her.
-She is old now But young when her eyes are closed.
-Which makes her want to go back and lie limp as Raggedy Annie beneath the curved rear window of the Hudson Hornet And watch infinity swirl by As daddy drove Puffing on his cigar like a peace pipe Her brother slept The ponton body rocking him like a cradle And mommy misted with Arpege Sang Catch A Falling Star and Put it in Your Pocket With Perry Como As the tires thumped like heartbeats And invisible wings Flew them home
+She is old now But young when her eyes are closed. which sends her back to the time when she would lie like a ball of house cat beneath the curved rear window of the Hudson Hornet watching the tapestry of infinity swirl by while daddy Captain of the wheel puffed on a Bering Plaza like he was blowing kisses, the ponton body of the car rocked her baby brother like a cradle and mommy misted with Arpege sang Catch A Falling Star and Put It in Your Pocket for that nig...

 Turn To The Sun

-Think of the sun as a reminder of the warmth that you are aching for from anyone that you adore Think of the moon as a song in the final trimester of the composition of lullabies which will give birth every time you stare at it.
-Think of the stars as the steed mounted Holy Knights of Faith who offer sanctuary to wishes that are longing to be heard Think of the air as the replenishment of memories that will protect you from the dark jungle prowl of fears and uncertainty Think of the clouds as a flotilla of ships with a cargo full of dreams which will find its way back to Port as soon as the storm ends Think of the rain as the downpour of dispatches handwritten in the script of angels which in any language reads I understand.
+Think of the sun as the warmth you are aching for when everything feels like the ruins of the rain Think of the moon as the maestro of the tides conducting the rise and fall of your shipwrecked heart Think of the stars as the Knights Templar of infinite possibilities ready to ride into battle to defeat your doubts and uncertainty Think of the air as the replenishment of memories Think of the passing clouds as a cargo full of dreams Think of the winter storms as a flurry of dispatches handwritten in the script of snow angels which in any language reads I understand.
 And think of tomorrow For what it always is: A ready to be delivered tenderly whispered answered prayer.

 I Will Always Be Right There

-I am in this old house That’s me framed in the window Still a boy Dreamy as a Gainsborough Watching the seasons twirl by Like Isadora on the wind Standing beneath the sloping weight of a sad-eyed eave The house which was once rather imperious Especially when it cackled at squalls Or dismissed the night Like it was a silly schoolgirl is bony and hollow-cheeked now Fragile as a scrapbook rose And haunted by ghosts Which are all the regrets that simply refuse to die But I haven’t aged I never will.
-I will always be right there In the window To the very end Me: The mad inventor of memories to come Who can still hear The mischief of cartoons The exhale of an exhausted shampoo bottle And the insistence of radio static Until the dial suddenly found Frank Sinatra Clear as a bell singing The Nearness Of You Which coaxed my mom to turn away from the sink and nuzzle her nose into the fidelity of my dad’s soft shoulder And together They began to da
+I am in this old house That’s me framed in the window Still a boy Dreamy as a Gainsborough Watching the seasons swirl by Like Isadora on the wind Standing beneath the sloping weight of a sad-eyed eave The house which was once rather imperious Especially when it cackled at squalls Or dismissed the night Like it was a silly schoolgirl is bony and hollow-cheeked now fragile as a final breath haunted by ghosts insulated by regrets But I haven’t aged I never will.
+I will always be right there In the window To the very end Me: The mad inventor of memories to come Who can still hear The mischief of cartoons The exhale of an exhausted shampoo bottle And the insistence of radio static which disappeared the moment that the dial discovered Frank Sinatra Clear as a bell singing The Nearness Of You Which coaxed my mom to turn away from the sink and nuzzle her nose into the fidelity of my dad’s soft shoulder And ...

 Summer left as it always does Without leaving a note It simply snuck out of the house one night Being careful not to let the screen door slam Disappearing like a lover who knew That this could not last forever.
-And just like that gone is The tiptoeing sea The sunbaked shoulders The cat-filled hammock The flung-open windows The moony kiss The night-lit carousel The giggles of dusk That travel like fireflies until everyone is safe and accounted for.
-And now I am staring at this October afternoon The sky Is Joni Mitchell Blue The clouds escalator by Losing strands of cotton white hair A concession to age Later the sky will turn as black as an ancient 78 playing the ghost chords Of a long-vanished pianist A Schubert impromptu perhaps Whose every note Like the snowflakes to come is an opportunity to cry.
+And just like that gone is The tiptoeing sea The sunbaked shoulders The breeze swaying hammock The flung-open windows The moony kiss The night-lit carousel The giggles of dusk That travel like fireflies until everyone is safe and accounted for.
+And now I am staring at this October afternoon The sky Is Joni Mitchell Blue The clouds escalator by Losing strands of cotton white hair A concession to age Later, the sky will turn as black as an ancient 78 playing the ghost chords Of a long-vanished pianist a Schubert impromptu, perhaps Whose every note Like the snowflakes to come is an opportunity to quietly fly

 Past Perfect